f4iteightiz/HP71B_forth/README.md

 Example 6: EPER.TXT
 Forth words AGM and EPER in HP71B ASM (assembler) for calculating the AGM and Ellipse Perimeter by iterated functions.

+Example 7: LAMBERT.ASM
+Forth words LW0 and LW1 in assembler for calculation of the lambert function, branch 0 and -1.
+Newest high speed calculation, high precision iterated function (anno 2017).